RobinL/d3_course/raw_material/webvis.md

 Experiment with the sliders in [this example](http://tributary.io/inlet/9b9f338271b8d522fb34c9cff32125b5).
 See what they do.

-Can you increase the number of items shown?
+* Can you increase the number of items shown?

-Can you change their size?
+* Can you change their size?

-Can you change the period of the wave?
+* Can you change the period of the wave?

 ---

 ## Example 1
-What do you think the following code does?
+What does the following code do?

 ```html
 <?xml version="1.0"?>